callat-qcd/project_gA/README.md

-# project_gA
+# project gA

-This project is for the analysis code and data files for our calculation of gA with MDWF on HISQ
+This project is for the analysis code and data files for our calculation of gA with MDWF on HISQ, and contains the following:
+* `ga_workbook.ipynb`: Jupyter notebook for chiral-continuum extrapolation analysis used in the final analysis
+* `github_ga_v1.csv`: Bootstrapped correlation function analysis results in csv format
+  + Correlator data is made easily accessible from Jupyter with `pandas`
+* `ga_chipt_lib.py`: project specific library includes:
+  + correlator data formatting for `lsqfit`
+  + fit function definitions
+  + systematic error breakdown definitions
+  + matplotlib routines

 # Setup for Python environment
 ## Download Anaconda and install